You can translate the content of this page by selecting a language in the box below:

 In 2019 alone, Maribyrnong hosted 3,397 live music events, drawing more than 324,000 attendees and generating $36.4 million for the local economy (Live Music Census 2019, most recent).

 Based on previous conversations with venue operators, local musicians, and young people, along with calls from our community for more live music during engagement on the New Horizons: Creative Maribyrnong 2030 Strategy, we've drafted a Live Music Action Plan.
-It will ensure that live music continues to play a key role in our City's creative and economic life.

 How to participate